netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 client matched those on the server at the time of the commit, the transaction was successfully executed.
-If a client issues a get-config towards the candidate datastore, the server may choose to return the special txid-unknown value (e.g. "!") or the s-txid value that would be used if the candidate was committed without further changes (when that s-txid value is known in advance by the server)."}
+If a client issues a get-config towards the candidate datastore, the server may choose to return the special txid-unknown value (e.g., "!") or the s-txid value that would be used if the candidate was committed without further changes (when that s-txid value is known in advance by the server)."}

 ## Dependencies within Transactions

-YANG modules that contain when-statements referencing remote parts of the model will cause the s-txid to change even in parts of the data tree that were not modified directly.
+YANG modules that contain 'when' statements referencing remote parts of the model will cause the s-txid to change even in parts of the data tree that were not modified directly.

 Let's say there is an energy-example.yang module that defines a mechanism for clients to request the server to measure the amount of energy that is consumed by a given access control rule.
-The energy-example module augments the access control module as follows:
+The "energy-example" module augments the access control module as follows:

 ~~~ yang
 module energy-example {